PiKeyAr/sadx-test-spawn/README.md

 # Sonic Adventure DX Test Spawn mod

-This is a mod for Sonic Adventure DX PC (2004) that lets you load the game directly on any level/act and with any character.
+This is a fork of the original Test Spawn mod for Sonic Adventure DX PC (2004) that lets you load the game directly on any level/act and with any character.

 **Using the mod**